Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Time decay estimates

-decay with a rate $\tau^{-1+\epsilon}$.
-In this step we moreover need the interpolation estimates from Lemma \ref{lm:interpolation} to transfer the $\epsilon$-loss in the $r$-weights into an $\epsilon$-loss in the $\tau$-decay.
-We can then \emph{improve} the $T$-energy decay rate from $\tau^{-1}$ to $\tau^{-2+\epsilon}$.
-We now repeat this process, applying \eqref{eq:rpeshortilde} with $n=0$ and $p=3-\epsilon$ to arrive at \eqref{eq:edecayl01}.
-For additional details, see also the analogous Proposition 7.1 in \cite{paper1} for the sub-extremal case.
-Note that \eqref{eq:r2edecayl01} follows from applying \eqref{eq:rpeshortilde} with $n=0$ and $p=3-\epsilon$, together with \eqref{eq:edecayl01} and the interpolation estimates from Lemma \ref{lm:interpolation}. \end{proof} Before we proceed with proving energy decay for the $\psi_{\geq 1}$ part of the solution, we will show that we can obtain \emph{additional improvements} to the estimates in Proposition \ref{prop:edaypsi0} in the cases where $I_0[\psi]=0$ or $H_0[\psi]=0$, after proving the following \emph{auxilliary} decay lemma:
+\end{proposition} \begin{proof} Energy decay follows from the hierarchies of $r$-weighted estimates in Proposition \ref{prop:rpestell01} with $n=0$ by a repeated use of the \emph{mean value theorem along dyadic time intervals} (sometimes called ``the pigeonhole principle'').
+For additional details, see also the analogous Proposition 7.1 in \cite{paper1} for the sub-extremal case. \end{proof} Before we proceed with proving energy decay for the $\psi_{\geq 1}$ part of the solution, we will show that we can obtain \emph{additional improvements} to the estimates in Proposition \ref{prop:edaypsi0} in the cases where $I_0[\psi]=0$ or $H_0[\psi]=0$, after proving the following \emph{auxiliary} decay lemma:

 \begin{lemma} For all $\epsilon>0$ there exists a constant $C=C(M,\Sigma_0,\epsilon)>0$ such that

 Furthermore,